Analyze Database Audit Logs for Security and Compliance Using Amazon Redshift Spectrum

 - Create an AWS account

-- Configure the AWS CLI to access your AWS account
+- Configure the AWS Command Line Interface (AWS CLI) to access your AWS account

 - Get access to a query tool compatible with Amazon Redshift